 - 1 cup semi-sweet chocolate chips

-- optional toppings: mini white chocolate chips, mini M&Ms, crushed pecans, toffee bits, caramel bits, sprinkles
+- optional toppings: mini white chocolate chips, mini M&Ms, crushed pecans, toffee bits, caramel bits, holiday sprinkles, or coarse sea salt

 Instructions

-- Arrange mini cupcake liners in small muffin tins or on a baking sheet - or line a large cookie sheet with parchment paper.
+- Prep Tins: While the chocolate melts, arrange mini cupcake liners in small muffin tins or on a large baking sheet.

-- Before the candies set, top with festive sprinkles, toffee bits, or mini white chocolate chips.
+- Decorate: Before the candies set, top with your favorite festive sprinkles, toffee bits, or mini M&Ms.

-- Store your homemade candy in an airtight container in the refrigerator for up to 2 weeks or in the freezer for 2 months.
+- Store: Keep in an airtight container in the refrigerator for up to 2 weeks or in the freezer for up to 2 months.

 Save This Recipe 💌